WE ARE A GLOBAL VOICE

 THE PEOPLE BEHIND THE WORK

-ABDGN Governing Council member organizations add tremendous value to the global network as they are located in the countries/regions with large ABD populations, and their organizations serve the diverse cultural, linguistic and social histories of ABD populations.
+ABDGN Governing Council member organizations add tremendous value to the global network as they are located in the countries/regions with large ABDMR populations, and their organizations serve the diverse cultural, linguistic and social histories of ABDMR populations.

 ABDGN is the only global platform that brings together these complex geographic and historical impacts of mobility through its Governing Council member organizations.
 ABDGN relies on the GC member organizations to inform the global network on country and regional-level contexts, stakeholders, and mobilization opportunities that ABDGN can utilize to ensure relevancy and impact of our advocacy and programmatic initiatives at the global level.